 Normal behaviour for a reptile includes:

-• eating (although best not to handle during this time).
+- eating (although it is best not to handle this during this time).

 Lizard restraint

-The main thing to remember when restraining a lizard is to ensure the body and tail are supported in some way, this is achieved by holding around the pectoral girdle (shoulders) and pelvic girdle (hips).
-This may be done one-handed in a smaller lizard or may require two people in a larger monitor and can be done by holding over the top of the lizard or from underneath.
+The main thing to remember when restraining a lizard is to ensure the body and tail are supported in some way; this is achieved by holding around the pectoral girdle (shoulders) and pelvic girdle (hips).
+This may be done one-handed in a smaller lizard or may require two people in a larger monitor.
+It can be done by holding over the top of the lizard or from underneath.

 Snake restraint (non-venomous)

 If the snake is not accustomed to being handled, you will need to control the head by holding it just behind the base of the skull.
-Larger snakes will require two or more people, this ensures the safety of the handlers as well as preventing injury to the snake.
+Larger snakes will require two or more people, which ensures the safety of the handlers and prevents injury to the snake.

 Note: Venomous snakes require a very different type of handling and this should only be attempted by trained professionals, ensure you have the correct level of training before attempting this task.